theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v011: for use with Minecraft and ModLoader beta 1.8.1

 v010: for use with Minecraft and ModLoader beta 1.8.1
 v010: now using DamageSource for rocket attack owner check
 v010: removed explosion from rocket strike, added flame marker